Accessing Amazon Web Services services with temporary credentials - Amazon Cognito

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-After you configure your Amazon Cognito credentials provider and retrieve Amazon credentials, you can create an Amazon Web Service client.
+After you configure your Amazon Cognito credentials provider and retrieve Amazon credentials, create an Amazon Web Services service client.
+The following are some examples from Amazon SDK documentation.

 Amazon SDK resources for creating a client